 Symmetry in Composition

-You can make use of symmetry in the scene to compose photos.
-When you divide the picture horizontally or vertically along the center, if one side reflects the other, then we can say that the image is using symmetrical composition.
+You can use symmetry in a scene to compose photos.
+If you divide the picture horizontally or vertically along the center, and one side reflects the other, the image is said to have symmetrical composition.

-The other side need not be an exact reflection copy.
+The other side does not need be an exact mirror image.
 You can use this rule for water reflection photography.
-Buildings and structures are two other good subjects to create such images.
+Buildings and structures are also good subjects for creating symmetrical images.

-The above image of the building from a worm’s eye perspective, captured inside the building makes an interesting composition.
-This image is symmetrical along both the horizontal axis as well as the vertical axis.
+The image above of a building from a worm’s eye perspective, captured from inside the building, makes an interesting composition.
+This image is symmetrical along both the horizontal and vertical axes.

 21. Composing with Foreground Interest